iamjoyfulgirl/regex-tutorial/README.md

 - Bracket Expressions can handle many "or" situations.

 - In the above capture groups, group 2 would allow the search of a string with any of the possible characters within it, whether it be "a", "b", "c", etc.

+## Author

+- Thanks for reading!
+There are many uses for regex and this tutorial only touches on one example.
+I encourage you to explore regex more.
+You can use https://regex101.com to see in real time what regex does and is a great site for troubleshooting while using regex.
+- If you have any further questions, contact me here: [GitHub](https://github.com/iamjoyfulgirl)